Rangers written in light purple on dark purple background

 What’s your favourite food?
 Curry?
 Fish and chips?
 Burgers?

-Choose three of your favourite (but not so healthy!) meals.
+Choose 3 of your favourite (but not so healthy!) meals.
 Work out how you can make the same meal healthier – yet still super tasty.
 For example, your curry could lose the cream, or use yogurt instead.
 For fish and chips, you could use un-battered fish and oven chips instead of deep-fried chips.

 Have a go at making at least one of the healthier meals you’ve come up with.